zachary-hawk/DEReK/INSTALL.md

 2. **OpenBLAS** - Optimized Basic Linear Algebra Subprograms library.
 Download it from [here](https://www.openblas.net).

-3. **LIBXC** - Library of exchange-correlation functionals for density-functional theory.
-Get it from [here](https://libxc.gitlab.io).

 Make sure these libraries are installed and their paths are accessible.

 Additionally, if you want to compile DEReK with MPI support for parallel execution, ensure you have a working MPI library linked to your Fortran compiler.